greenhub-project/batteryhub/README.md

 ## Issues

 If you think you have found a bug or have a feature request, refer to the [issues page](https://github.com/greenhub-project/batteryhub/issues), proper labels are provided.

 Before opening a new issue, be sure to search existing ones to avoid duplicates.
-Please try to include steps to reproduce the problem.
+Please try to include steps to reproduce the problem and copy the print stack tree output from the logs if necessary.

 ### Known issues